mudge/oplogjam/README.md

 Since maintenance of MoSQL by Stripe was ended, there have been several major changes that affect anyone designing a system to replay a MongoDB oplog in PostgreSQL:

 * The MongoDB driver ecosystem was overhauled and the Ruby driver API changed significantly;
-* PostgreSQL 9.5 introduced the new JSONB operations such as `jsonb_set` for updating fields in JSONB objects;
+* PostgreSQL 9.5 introduced new JSONB operations such as `jsonb_set` for updating fields in JSONB objects;
 * PostgreSQL 9.5 also introduced `INSERT ON CONFLICT` for effectively "upserting" duplicate records on `INSERT`.

 Running MoSQL in production also revealed that we didn't need its rich support for transforming MongoDB documents into typical relational schema with typed columns but instead relied entirely on its JSONB support: effectively mirroring the MongoDB document by storing it in a single JSONB column.